 So why is modularity important?
-Well, as you can imagine, system integrators are upgrading mission computers in C4ISR applications quite routinely in aircraft and vehicle applications where size, weight and power constraints are very important.
+Well, as you can imagine, system integrators are upgrading mission computers in C4ISR applications quite routinely in aircraft and vehicle applications where size, weight, and power constraints are very important.
 Hence why we build systems as small as this.
-At the same time, these systems need to have flexbility to be able to interface with the many different legacy or modern sensors, networking devices and other systems that might be in these platforms.
+At the same time, these systems need to have the flexibility to be able to interface with the many different legacy or modern sensors, networking devices, and other systems that might be in these platforms.

 So a modular mission computer is what allows us to meet the requirements that are common in these C4ISR applications.
 This range of processors have Intel, they have ARM processors and they have open architecture building blocks.
 These industrial-temperature building blocks allow us to scale the system to add in functionality to meet specific customer requirements for I/O as well as data storage.

-So each of the systems have a carrier board that's optimised for the form factor and the system and the carrier boards themselves have expansion capabilities.
+So each of the systems has a carrier board that's optimized for the form factor and the system and the carrier boards themselves have expansion capabilities.
 You can see here on the back - this is called mini PCI Express.
-This kind of a card is designed to interface with all these carrier boards for functionality such as MIL-STD-1553 or CANbus.
-Let's say customers need more ethernet ports and digital interfaces, some video encoding or framegrabbing - these kinds of cards come in handy to solve those customer requirements.
+This kind of card is designed to interface with all these carrier boards for functionality such as MIL-STD-1553 or CANbus.
+Let's say customers need more ethernet ports and digital interfaces, some video encoding or frame grabbing - these kinds of cards come in handy to solve those customer requirements.